GDay/MelodyMap/README.md

 python manage.py migrate
 python manage.py loaddata adverts/fixtures/instruments.json
 python manage.py createsuperuser
-ENV_PATH=.env.example python manage.py runserver
+ENV_PATH=back/.env.example python manage.py runserver
 ```
-Alternatively, you can rename `.env.example` to `.env` and then you can remove the `ENV_PATH=.env.example` in the last command.
+Alternatively, you can rename `.env.example` to `.env` and then you can remove the `ENV_PATH=back/.env.example` in the last command.

 #### Install and run Nuxt